 Application of aggregated unique identifiers

-As a wholesaler or a distributor, you are responsible for putting a unique identifier on the aggregated units you create.
-The aggregated unique identifier shall be applied to the aggregated package with a data carrier with an optical machine-readable code and also a human readable code.
+As a wholesaler or distributor, you are responsible for putting the aggregated unique identifiers on the aggregated units you create.
+The aggregated unique identifier shall be applied to the aggregated package with a data carrier with both an optical machine-readable code and a human readable code.

-The optically readable code on the aggregated package shall be in one of the three approved formats in Article 21.5 of Implementing Regulation 2018/574.
+The optically readable code on the aggregate packaging must be in one of the formats specified in Article 21.5 of the Implementing Regulation 2018/574.

-In order to distinguish the data carrier for traceability from other data carriers which may be present on aggregated packages, TTT may be added to the marking next to the data carrier.
+To distinguish the data carrier for traceability from other data carriers that may be present on aggregated packages, TTT may be added to the marking next to the data carrier.

 Human readable code

-You are responsible for ensuring that each data carrier also contains a code that can be read by humans and that makes it possible to search for the unique identifier in the database.
-If the dimensions of the packaging permit, the human readable code shall be next to the optical data carrier with the unique identifier.
+You are responsible for ensuring that each data carrier also contains a code that can be read by humans and that makes it possible to track and trace the aggregated level packages in the database system.
+If the dimensions of the package permit, the human-readable code must be next to the optical data carrier with the aggregated level unique identifier.